Biometric Authentication Basics Overview: Concepts, Types, and Key Facts

 • Continuous behavioral monitoring

-Passwords Still Remain Important
+Passwords Are Still Important

-Tips for Using Biometric Authentication Safely
+Tips For Using Biometric Authentication Safely

 People using biometric authentication can follow several practical habits to improve security and privacy awareness.